BetaDistribution

 and makedist

-functions to create probability distribution objects, instead of the
+functions to create probability distribution objects, instead of the class

-constructor and the aforementioned static method.
+constructor or the aforementioned static method.

-Further information about the Beta distribution can be found at https://en.wikipedia.org/wiki/Beta_distribution
+Further information about the beta distribution can be found at https://en.wikipedia.org/wiki/Beta_distribution

 Source Code: BetaDistribution